mashrur-ayon/genderstat/paper/paper.md

 ### Gender Development Index:

-The Gender Development Index (GDI) is an indispensable metric engineered to elucidate gender disparities across three quintessential dimensions of human development: health, education, and mastery over economic resources.
-Health is evaluated by the life expectancy at birth for both genders; education is assessed by the anticipated years of schooling for children coupled with the average years of schooling for adults aged 25 and older, for both sexes; and economic dominion is appraised by the estimated earned income for females and males.
-This pivotal index plays a crucial role in pinpointing disparities between the sexes, thereby steering policymakers in devising strategies that foster gender equality and empower all individuals[@charmes_2003_measuring].
+The Gender Development Index (GDI) measures gender disparities in three fundamental areas of human development: health, education, and economic resources.
+Health is assessed by life expectancy at birth for both sexes; education is measured by the expected years of schooling for children and the average years of schooling for adults aged 25 and older; and economic status is gauged by estimated earned income for both genders.
+This index is crucial for identifying gender gaps and guiding policy decisions to promote gender equality [@charmes_2003_measuring].

 The computation of the GDI entails a four-step procedure, encompassing the estimation of female and male earned incomes, normalization of indicators, computation of female and male Human Development Index (HDI) values, and ultimately, the juxtaposition of female and male HDI values[@conceio_2022_human].
 The formula for GDI is delineated as follows: